Cassino: World War II and afterwards

 In World War II, after southern Italy was invaded by the Allies, the Germans entrenched around the German Gustav Line, which, in its southern tip, was anchored around the mountains behind Cassino.
 The town was therefore the site of fierce fighting in the Battles of Monte Cassino.
-On 15 February 1944 the Abbey was destroyed by a heavy aerial bombardment.
+Allied troops were initially commanded to avoid destruction of a site deemed so culturally significant, but the human casualties became so great that the go-ahead was given and on 15 February 1944 the Abbey was destroyed by a heavy aerial bombardment.
 The Allies, believing that the Abbey was a strategic position occupied by the Germans, bombed it, killing many of the people who had taken refuge.
 The works of art contained in the Abbey were transferred to Rome by the Germans before the bombing, but many disappeared on the way.
 On 15 March, the town was completely razed to the ground by aerial bombardment and artillery fire, followed by an unsuccessful Allied attack.
 2,026 civilians, one-tenth of the town's entire population of 20,000, were killed by the bombing and fighting before and during the battles of Cassino.

 The reconstruction lasted until the 1960s.
 During the months following the end of the war, the area was afflicted by a malaria epidemic.
 However, the population received also great solidarity from the rest of Italy in terms of donations and hospitality: many children were hosted by families in northern Italy in the years after the war.
 Cassino earned the Gold Medal of Military Valour, and had three war cemeteries built: the "Cassino War Cemetery", housing the Commonwealth victims, the Polish Cemetery and the Germanic Cemetery.

 The economy of the area was helped by the industrialization started with the settlement of the Fiat Cassino Plant and its satellite firms, the SKF plant and several paper factories as well as by the establishment of the University of Cassino.

 Today the town is commercially developed, even though it has suffered in recent years from the crisis of the automotive sectors.

 Geography

 Cassino is located at the southern end of the region of Lazio and at the northern end of the historical region called Terra di Lavoro.
 The city centre is set in a valley at the foot of Monte Cassino and Monte Cairo.
-Cassino is distant 123 km from Rome, 101 km from Naples, 28 km from the coast (Gulf of Gaeta) and 24 km from the Parco nazionale d'Abruzzo, Lazio e Molise.
+Cassino is distant 123 km from Rome, 101 km from Naples, 28 km from the beach (Gulf of Gaeta) and 24 km from the Abruzzo, Lazio and Molise National Park.

 The town is crossed by the rivers Gari and Rapido that join themselves in the area of the Varronian Thermal Baths; forward, in the frazione of Sant'Angelo in Theodice, the Gari joins the Liri, becoming Garigliano, the river that marks the border between the regions Lazio and Campania.

 Climate

-Because of its valley location, Cassino is often foggy in the winter, with chilly rainfall.
+Because of its valley location, Cassino is often foggy in the winter, with chilly rainfalls.
 Summers are generally quite warm and humid.